'Absolutely devastating': Principals on proposed ban on international students

 Priority One chief executive Nigel Tutt said the proposed changes could be "detrimental" to the region's international education sector.

-He described the proposal as a "solution looking for a problem" that had "come out nowhere".
+He described the proposal as a "solution looking for a problem" that had "come out of nowhere".

 Education Tauranga regional relationship manager Melissa Gillingham said 23 of the organisation's 38 members were primary and intermediate schools in the region.